 - Nice Point Bonuses for Bank of America Deposit Account Holders.
 If you’re a current Bank of America deposit accountholder, you’re entitled to an automatic 10% bonus on all points earned with this card.
 And if you have more than $20,000 on deposit with BoA, the bonus increases significantly – up to 75%.

 - Limits to Rewards Earning Power.
 Most BankAmericard Travel Rewards Credit Card purchases earn 1.5 points per $1 spent.
 That’s not bad, but not the best on the market either.
 If you spend more heavily and are willing to accept an annual fee, numerous competing cards earn points faster.
-For instance, Capital One Venture Rewards ($59 annual fee) and Barclaycard Arrival Plus™ World Elite MasterCard® ($89 annual fee) earn 2 points per $1 spent, and usually value points at $0.01 apiece.
+For instance, Capital One Venture Rewards ($59 annual fee) and Barclaycard Arrival Plus® World Elite Mastercard® ($89 annual fee, waived during the first year) earn 2 points per $1 spent, and usually value points at $0.01 apiece.

 - No Balance Transfer Promotion.
 This card’s purchase promotion isn’t paired with a balance transfer promotion.
 This is a drawback for new cardholders who’d like to be able to transfer existing high-interest balances to this card.
 Competitors such as Capital One VentureOne Rewards Credit Card do have balance transfer promotions.